christian-bick/imagine-content/README.md

 ## Contributing

-Contributions are welcome in the form of new modules!
+Contributions are particularly welcome in the form of new workshett modules!
 Please feel free to submit a pull request or open an issue.

-You not only add to a growing database of worksheets available forever under a creative commons license, but also
+You not only add to a growing database of worksheets available to everyone under a creative commons license, but also add to a repository of labeled training data to train open source AI education models.

 ## License